+Author.
 Individualism in Early China: Human Agency and the Self in Thought and Politics.
 University of Hawaii Press, 2010.

-Awards and Service:
+Awards and Services: